Ongoing Projects at NEHRI

 Long-term exposure to air pollution has been found to be associated with higher risk of developing autoimmune diseases, and short-term exposures are associated with exacerbations in such diseases.

-This study will evaluate the effect of daily changes in ambient
+In this study we evaluate the effect of daily changes in ambient

 temperature, particulate and gaseous air pollution on Emergency Department visits and hospitalizations of patients suffering from Myasthenia Gravis.

-Circadian Light (CL) and Health Outcomes in Hospitals in Israel
+Circadian Light and Health Outcomes in Hospitals in Israel

 Effect of Extreme Ambient Temperature on Health in Working-Age Adults